About This Video

 6 Are not five sparrows sold for two farthings, and not one of them is forgotten before God?

-Matthew’s account says:
+Matthew’s account reads:

 29 Are not two sparrows sold for a farthing? and one of them shall not fall on the ground without your Father.